BackupTheBerlios/pida-svn/trunk/extras/www/index.rst

 PIDA is an integrated development environment.

 **Why should I use PIDA?**
-PIDA has  number of unique features, such as
+PIDA has a number of unique features, such as

 * Embedding Vim or any editor
 * Using any version control system